alexed1/LightningFlowComponents/flow_screen_components/lightningMapFSC/README.md

 |**showListView**	       |X	 |       |Boolean.
 Set to true to show the List View on the map.
 Default is false (hidden)                                                         |
 |**geolocation**	       |X    |	     |Boolean.
 Set to true if you will pass in Geolocation instead of Address.
 Default is false                                                 |
 |**selectedMarkerValue**   |	 |X	     |String.
 This is the Id of the marker selected.                                                                                            |

+### User Instructions:
+1)	Note that markers will not appear if there are address/location attributes missing.
+This can cause the List View not to match the map.
+2)  If enabled by your administrator, selecting a Marker on the map or list view will capture the selection you have made.